maxadamo/tiny_nas/README.md

 ## Limitations

 It is untested on more then two hosts.
-It is untested withou IPv6.
+It is untested without IPv6.

 ## Development